OncologyHNJ/crocketa/README.md

     snakemake --use-conda -j 2 --until seurat_scRepertoire --rerun-incomplete --keep-going

 > TIP: --rerun-incomplete & --keep-going flags are highly advisable.
-This allows *CROCKETA* to re-analyze incomplete steps and progress as far as possible, maximizing the extraction of information despite minor errors.
+This allows *crocketa* to re-analyze incomplete steps and progress as far as possible, maximizing the extraction of information despite minor errors.
 > --until flag defines last step of the flow.
 Every single snakemake rule can be used as target providing name as they appear in *config.yaml* file.
 3 additional checkpoints not present in config file are: --until **expression_matrix** (until alignment step included),**qc_expression_matrix** (until single-cell QC step included) and **normalized_expression_matrix** (until single-cell normalization step included)

 </details>